Gaga: Five Foot Two: Critical reception

 Gaga: Five Foot Two has received generally favorable reviews from critics.
-On Rotten Tomatoes, it has an approval rating of 73%, based on 41 reviews, with an average rating of 6.40/10.
+On Rotten Tomatoes, it has an approval rating of 73%, based on 44 reviews, with an average rating of 6.40/10.
 The website's critical consensus reads, "Gaga: Five Foot Two offers an absorbing glimpse of its superstar subject's backstage life, albeit one weakened by inconsistent focus and a dearth of performance footage."
-On Metacritic, the film has a weighted average score of 63 out of 100, based on 15 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 63 out of 100, based on 15 critics, indicating "generally favorable" reviews.

 Film critic Owen Gleiberman reviewed the documentary for Variety saying that "Gaga radiates a potent energy — she's intensely funny and aware", and compared it to other musical documentaries like Madonna: Truth or Dare (1990).
 He commended Moukarbel's direction saying that he was able to "mix things up", showcasing Gaga's meltdowns as well as her camaraderie with fans.
-Leslie Felperin from The Hollywood Reporter complimented the scenes in the documentary like Gaga playing "Joanne" for her grandmother but found that despite all the jarring camerawork, the singer was more focused and scripted about her appearance.
-Felperin was positive about the technicalities of the film, saying "package is assembled with competence and style, with graceful editing by Greg Arata helping to create a strong sense of story and continuity.
+Leslie Felperin from The Hollywood Reporter complimented the scenes in the documentary such as Gaga playing "Joanne" for her grandmother, but found that despite all the jarring camerawork, the singer was more focused and scripted about her appearance.
+Felperin was positive about the technicalities of the film, saying "[the] package is assembled with competence and style, with graceful editing by Greg Arata helping to create a strong sense of story and continuity.
 Moukarbel and his sound editors frequently use swelling soundtrack choices and a flurry of fast edits to suggest the frenzy of Gaga's life."